Mark-Assessment/v-butcher-zombie-shooter-m2-2/testing.md

 ### JavaScript Validator

-[jshint](https://jshint.com/) was used to validate the Javascript within the project - Passed with 178 warnings, 1 undefined variable and 3 unused variables.
-All warnings were about using const, let, arrow functions and template literals only being available in ES6.
-There was also a warning about a missing semicolon on line 143 which has been added.
+> [jshint](https://jshint.com/) was used to validate the Javascript within the project - Passed with 178 warnings, 1 undefined variable and 3 unused variables.
+All warnings > > > were about using const, let, arrow functions and template literals only being available in ES6.
+There was also a warning about a missing semicolon on line 143 which has now > > been added into the code.
-The undefined variable 'Swal' is because the validator does not recognise the library "Sweet Alerts 2" for the custom alerts that have been used.
-The unused variables it has quoted "startGame, changeDifficulty and darkMode" have all been used in the index.html file as onclick events.
+> The undefined variable 'Swal' exists because the validator does not recognise the library "Sweet Alerts 2" for the custom alerts that have been used.
+The unused variables it > has quoted "startGame, changeDifficulty and darkMode" have all been used in the index.html file as onclick events.

 ![JavaScript Validator Results](/documentation/testing/validators/jshint-validator.png)